 Are you in trouble with the limited storage of your Mac?
 Do you want to save the photos on Mac to iCloud?
 This post will drag you out of those troubles.
 You can learn how to upload photos from Mac to iCloud in the 3 simplest ways.
 Check the ways now!

-But you may find that their photos still occupy much space on their Mac, even when you turn on iCloud.
-This situation may be caused by several reasons, such as:
+However, if you find that your photos occupy much space on your Mac even when you turn on iCloud, this situation may be caused by several reasons, such as:

 You can check with the above 5 reasons to see if these cause your iCloud not to work well.
 Some new iCloud users may have the question “How Do I Move Photos from Mac to iCloud”.
 The next parts will show 3 ways to solve this question.